For your free copy of

 Some of the fabrics used here are silk, cotton, lace and some narrow ribbon.

-In the centre of this one I have added the Organza flower.
+In the centre of this lace ribbon flower I have added the pink Organza flower with a brad centre

-Use a strong glue to attach them to your cards.
+I have used a strong glue to attach this to my card.

 This blue ribbon is silk and quite heavy, so I used my ever trusty Pinflair Glue Gel.